laurentperrinet/Perrinet20PredictiveProcessing/README.md

 the incoming feed-forward neural activity [@Muller18].
 We have seen its potential role in disambiguating motion [@Chemla18] and it has also been shown to facilitate the progressive build-up of visual information [@Bringuier99].
-We have modeled successfully such a predictive process [@Perrinet12pred, @Khoei13jpp, @KhoeiMassonPerrinet17] in a SNN [@Kaplan13].
+Previously, we have successfully modeled such a predictive process
+[@Perrinet12pred; @Khoei13jpp; @KhoeiMassonPerrinet17] in a SNN
+[@Kaplan13].

-One "holy grail" in that direction is to find canonical micro-circuits for predictive cooling [@Bastos12].
+One "holy grail" in that direction is to find canonical micro-circuits for predictive coding [@Bastos12].
 This follows from the observation that across species and areas, the cortex seem to follow some prototypical, layered structure.
-In the particular case of V1, while the thalamic input reaches mostly the (intermediate) granular layer, a feed-forward stream is mostly propagated to efferent layers through the supra-granular layers while feed-back is in majority mediated by infragranular layers.
+In the particular case of V1, while the thalamic input reaches mostly the (intermediate) granular layer, a feed-forward stream is mostly propagated to efferent layers through the supra-granular layers while feed-back is in majority mediated by infra-granular layers.
 This anatomical segregation could correspond to different types of signals in predictive coding, respectively expected states and prediction error [@Bastos12].
 Such basic micro-circuits have been applied to explain the response of V1 neurons to natural scenes